gem/oq-engine/doc/adv-manual/pandas.rst

 The ``gmv_0`` refers to the first IMT; here I have shown an example with a single IMT, in presence of multiple IMTs you would see multiple columns ``gmv_0, gmv_1m, gmv_2, ...``.
 The ``sid`` column refers to the site ID.

+As a following step, you can compute the hazard curves at each site from the ground motion values and compare with the results of a classical calculation.